Karelus/nhl-fantasy-calendar/README.md

 ### `npm install`

 Run this in the project root folder after cloning the repository.
-It install's all needed dependencies and updates existing ones.
+It installs all needed dependencies and updates existing ones.

 ### `npm start`